nrfconnect/sdk-nrf/samples/nrf9160/azure_fota/README.rst

 #.
 Log in to the `Azure Portal`_, navigate to :guilabel:`IoT Hub` and select your IoT hub.
 #.
 Navigate to :guilabel:`IoT devices` and select the device to update.
 #.
-In the device view, click the :guilabel:`Device Twin` button.
+In the device view, click :guilabel:`Device Twin`.
 #.
 Create a `firmware` JSON object inside the *desired* object of the device twin document, containing information about the binary to download:

    .. parsed-literal::